hd719/nextjs-module/JH-ProNextJS-Course.md

 - Organizing components into directories like this helps make the project structure easier to understand
 - The directory is also easier to share and reuse across the application or in other projects
 - While it might seem like a lot for smaller components, using this structure from the beginning sets a good foundation and encourages good organization

+#### Organizing Components into Directories

+- Components are in upper case
+- **KEEP COMPONENTS CLOSEST TO WHERE THEY ARE USED**

+#### Organizing Component Files - checkout this dir.
+03-one-component-per-file

+- Rule of thumb is one exported component per file, with files ideally less than 100 lines and not bigger than around 250 lines